-8. Destruction of Evidence.
-Normally, destruction of evidence is a matter that is addressed through a spoliation instruction.
 However, in Cire v.
 Cummings, 134 S.W.3d 835, 836 (Tex.
 2004), the Supreme Court held that the plaintiff's destruction of critical audiotapes made the case sufficiently exceptional that the trial court could go beyond a spoliation instruction and instead order death penalty sanctions.
 Id. at 843.
-This raises the question of the duty to preserve
+This raises the question of when the duty to preserve arises.
+See Section XIX below.

-9. Post-Judgment Discovery Sanctions.
+Post-Judgment Discovery Sanctions.
 In Stromberger v.
 Turley Law Firm, 251 S.W.3d 225 (Tex.
 App.-Dallas 2008, no pet.), nearly four years after the judgment was signed, the judgment creditor filed a motion for sanctions, complaining of the judgment debtor's repeated failure to appear for a post-judgment deposition and to produce subpoenaed records.
 The court imposed monetary sanctions of \$5,000 on the judgment debtor under TRCP 215.1.
 The judgment debtor appealed.
 The court of appeals reversed the sanction on the grounds that there was no evidence correlating the \$5,000 amount to any harm.
-The appellate court took for granted that the mere filing of a motion for sanctions invested the trial court with the jurisdiction to award postjudgment discovery sanctions.
-This case suggests that the rule, that sanctions cannot be imposed after the trial court loses plenary power over the judgment does not apply to post-judgment discovery.
-See Section XX.
+The appellate court took for granted that the mere filing of a motion for sanctions invested the trial court with the jurisdiction to award post-judgment discovery sanctions.
+This case suggests that the rule, that sanctions cannot be imposed after the trial court loses plenary power over the judgment, does not apply to postjudgment discovery.
+See Section XXII.